PratikshaPa-BJ/Backend-Dev/src/readme.md

 4. Write another api called GET /films.
 Instead of an array of strings define an array of movie objects this time.
 Each movie object should have values - id, name..Return the entire array in this api’s response..

 5. Write api GET /films/:filmId where filmId is the value received in request path params.
 Use this value to return a movie object with this id.
 In case there is no such movie present in the array, return a suitable message in the response body...
+6. Find the missing number in an array if array contains first 'n' natural number..
+7. Find the missing number in an array if array contains random number..